Mixtures of Neural Operators Reduce Active Complexity in Operator Learning: Problem Setup and Architectures

-\begin{remark}[Neural operators are trivial MoNOs] Any classical NO can be represented as a MoNO by using a trivial tree with a single node, routing all inputs directly to that operator.
-See \Cref{ex:Centralized_as_distributed} for details. \end{remark}
+\begin{remark}[Neural operators are trivial MoNOs] Any classical neural operator can be realized as a one-expert MoNO by using a tree with a single node and routing every input directly to that expert. \Cref{ex:Centralized_as_distributed} records this identification explicitly. \end{remark}